DataThings/datathings.github.io/start/README.md

 GreyCat is distributed over maven repository.
 Therefore it can be used with maven, ivy, sbt...
-Simply add the api and core module dependency to your project and start using GreyCat api such as:
+Simply create a new project and add the api and core module dependency to your project and start using GreyCat:

 ``` xml
 <dependency>